andymckay/blog/_posts/2021-12-04-reporting-a-driver.md

 The only place that seemed to care about reporting this was the Burnaby RCMP.
 The Vancouver police and ICBC didn't allow anything on their website.

-It should be easy to do on a website, a few questions and then upload a video and take 5 minutes.
+It should be easy to do on a website, answer a few questions, and then upload a video.
+It should take 5 minutes.

 Having to "drop off a video" these days is ridiculous.
 Videos can be uploaded to social media or another number of places.
-It means no cost, no physical media and no having to the place.

 ### Provide feedback

-There are two crucial peices of feedback that people need:
+There are two crucial pieces of feedback that people need:

 **One:** Knowing that drivers are being held accountable and people reporting them helps.
 This makes people report dangerous driving.
 Reports can be aggregate to avoid identifying individual drivers.